dynamsoft-docs/barcode-reader-docs/parameters/scenarios/dpm-decoding.md

 permalink: /parameters/scenario-settings/dpm-decoding.html
 ---

-# How to read DPM codes
+# How to Read DPM Codes

 ## What is DPM (Direct Part Marking)?